Transgender Oklahomans speak out against new law: 'Only the beginning'

 OKLAHOMA CITY — Transgender Oklahomans and their allies visited the state Capitol on Monday to find a sense of community and share their feelings after Gov. Kevin Stitt signed a ban on gender-affirming care for minors.

-Because public testimony is disallowed in legislative hearings, two LGBTQ-rights groups held a "People's Hearing" to give a voice to residents who had limited opportunities to speak out against the new law as it advanced through the Oklahoma Legislature.
+Because public testimony is not allowed in legislative hearings, two LGBTQ-rights groups held a "People's Hearing" to give a voice to residents who had limited opportunities to speak out against the new law as it advanced through the Oklahoma Legislature.

-"We wanted to give Oklahomans a chance to tell their stories about how this legislation is going to affect their very real lives," said Molly Whitehorn of the Human Rights Campaign, one of the event organizers.
+"We wanted to give Oklahomans a chance to tell their stories about how this legislation is going to affect their very real lives," said Molly Whitehorn of the national organization Human Rights Campaign, one of the event's organizers.
+The other group was Freedom Oklahoma.

 People are also reading…